UK currency: Pound sterling (£)

-You won't be able to use British pounds in Ireland or euros in the UK, except in some hotels and tourist shops.
+- You won't be able to use British pounds in Ireland or euros in the UK, except in some hotels and tourist shops.

-Scotland and Northern Ireland have their own pound sterling bank notes.
+- Scotland and Northern Ireland have their own pound sterling bank notes.
 These are worth the same as notes printed in the rest of Britain, but some shopkeepers in England and Wales may refuse to accept them.

 Tell your bank about your travel plans two weeks before you leave.
 Card activity in a foreign country could be mistaken for fraud and you could find your

 Credit cards and ATMs

 - ATMs are very common across the UK and Ireland.
 If you use an Australian card, remember that you could be charged a foreign exchange fee and a withdrawal fee for every transaction.